 My 30 Days Wild challenge has been a whirlwind tour of Cardiff’s feathery, creepy and totally wild residents, and it’s only fitting on the last few days I’ve seen a few of them all grown up!
-As well as myself growing as a person through the things I’ve learnt, it seems the wildlife has been at it too.
+As well as myself growing through the things I’ve learnt, it seems the wildlife has been at it too.

 The last 2 evenings I spent in Cardiff Bay, seemingly the only place in Cardiff left with a breeze that can cool us all off in this heatwave!
-The bay itself was still and the skies have been clear blue, with the odd gull floating past on the god send of a breeze.
+The bay itself was still and the skies have been clear blue, with the odd gull floating past on the absolute god send of a breeze.

 I bumped into some juvenile magpies, moulting their plumage from when they were a chick and developing their glossy adult feathers.
 They were hopping between the dried, dead grass and bickering between themselves.